 Automatic transactions, however, can be troublesome if the amounts being debited are more than what’s available in an account or if the debit card on file is expired.
 To avoid late or transaction fees, AP and AR departments should work together to keep this documentation up to date and communicate any potential overdraft occurrences.

-Automated Clearing House (ACH) payments are a form of EFT starting with an originating bank (the payer’s bank) and a receiving bank (the payee’s bank) with an ACH operator working as the intermediary between the two (the ACH).
-The Clearing House is a financial institution that has been around since 1853 and is owned by large commercial banks.
-The Automated Clearing House connects various financial institutions, including credit unions, to complete transactions.
+Automated Clearing House (ACH) payments are a form of EFT starting with an originating bank (the payer’s bank) and a receiving bank (the payee’s bank) with an ACH operator working as the intermediary between the two.
+Two organizations operate the ACH network: the Federal Reserve and The Clearing House, a banking association that dates back to 1853 and is owned by large commercial banks.
+Nacha, formed in 1974, sets and enforces the rules that govern ACH transactions across both operators, connecting banks and credit unions nationwide to complete transactions.

 Advantages of ACH

 ACH payments process quickly and provide a secure means to make payments.
 They’re also inexpensive and convenient for both your payees and your finance teams.
-Payees get their money deposited into their bank account and because ACH payments can be processed in bulk, finance teams can get more work done in less time.
+Payees get their money deposited into their bank account, and because ACH payments can be processed in bulk, finance teams can get more work done in less time.
+For more on how businesses set these transfers up, see our guide to business-to-business ACH transactions.

 Disadvantages of ACH